synox/yahoo-weather/README.md

 ## Usage
 You have to find your location code "woeid".

-open the following link in your browser and replace the city name:
+open the following link in your browser and replace the city name und the URL:

 http://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20geo.places%20where%20text=%22New%20York,US%22